gongahkia/personal-wiki/SQL.md

     -- Relation => a generic table that corresponds to an entity type and with a many-to-many relationship types -- Table ROWS => correspond to entity instance OR any instance with a many-to-many relationship instances -- Table COLUMNS => correspond to attribute
-    -- Primary Key => attribute or combination of attributes of unique value that uniquely identifies a ROW in a relation, cannot be NULL, usually the identifier within the context of E-R diagrams
+    -- Primary Key => attribute or combination of attributes of unique value that uniquely identifies a ROW in a relation, cannot be NULL, usually the identifier within the context of E-R diagrams, specified by underlining it
         -- Simple primary key => single field, unique identifier -- Composite primary key => multiple fields, composite identifier -- Each relation MUST HAVE ONE primary key, it is used as index to speed up user querying